khushn/CarND-Capstone/controller_questions.md

 to gently approach target point, need to use PID controller, but how? to solve this question, I will relearn the lessons.

 ##### My thoughts:
-I think, in the first cut of implementation, it should be okay to just apply the above logic (of acceleration and jerk within 10 m/s^2 thesholds).
+I think, in the first cut of implementation, it should be okay to just apply the above logic (of acceleration and jerk within 10 m/s^2 and 10 m/s^3 respective thesholds).
 We can use PID controller if needed, later on.
 As a further improvement,

 #### Q4